tarwn/lessthandot-hugo/blogs/content/posts/2009-07-20-the-differences-between-len-and-dataleng.md

 The output for len is 3 while the output for datalength =10.
 The reason that datalength returns the value 10 is because nvarchar uses 2 bytes to store 1 character by using unicode while varchar is using ascii which requires 1 byte per charaters

-Let&#8217;s take a look at some more data, first create this table
+Let's take a look at some more data, first create this table

 sql
 create table #TeslLen (	CharCol char(5),